pulumi/pulumi-hugo/themes/default/content/blog/stack-init-teams-flag/index.md

 before your teammates could peek at your work.
 This enhancement streamlines the DX of stack creation, helping you spin up new infrastructure.

-Use the flag multiple times to assign access to multiple teams, as in `pulumi stack init --teams Red --teams Blue`.
+Use the flag multiple times to assign access to multiple Pulumi Teams, as in `pulumi stack init --teams Red --teams Blue`.
 Currently, the feature always grants `read` and `write` access, the most commonly assigned permissions.